 Language Instructor Professional Development Travel Award

 The Carolina Asia Center administers Language Instructor Professional Development Travel awards to faculty who seek to develop Asian language pedagogy and instruction.
 These grants may be applied to either domestic or international travel and/or programs.
-To be eligible for funding, the faculty member must be teaching an Asian language spoken in East, South or Southeast Asia that is taught at UNC such as Chinese, Hindi-Urdu, Japanese, Korean, Persian or Arabic.
+To be eligible for funding, the faculty member must be teaching an Asian language spoken in East, South or Southeast Asia that is taught at UNC such as Chinese, Hindi-Urdu, Japanese, Korean, Vietnamese, Persian or Arabic.

 These awards allow faculty to participate in programs that strengthen and enhance innovative teaching in language courses.
 Funds can be applied to programs including but not limited to: